beka68/gomoku-python/README.md

 ## GUI

-GUI uses tkinter for drawing board and pieces.
+GUI uses tkinter library for drawing board and pieces.